-The time is now for picking perfect peaches, amazing apricots, and nectarous nectarines in the East Bay!
-We've put together a list of farms with U-Pick hours for stone fruit, though of course always call the hotlines ahead of time as the farms open and close depending on fruit availability and conditions.
+The time is now for picking perfect peaches, amazing apricots, plump plums, and nectarous nectarines in the East Bay!
+We’ve put together a list of farms with U-Pick options for stone fruit, though of course always call the hotlines and check social media ahead of time as the farms open and close depending on fruit availability and conditions.
+The 2022 Season opens for many farms on Memorial Day Weekend, and some even a week earlier depending on weather.
+Many farms will also have Cherry Picking too!

 Pomeroy Farm, Brentwood

-OPEN June 26th and 27th with Westley Apricots.
-We visited and it wasn't crowded and there were apricots a plenty! $2.50 per pound.
+OPEN in May for Cherries and June with Apricots, Peaches, and Cherries.
+We’ve visited and it wasn’t crowded and there were apricots aplenty!

-Available Stone Fruit: Apricots: Patterson and Westley, Nectarines: Diamond Ray, Sparkling May, Sparkling June, Peaches: Babcock Blush “White”, Flavorcrest, Galaxy UFO “White”, Red Top Earirich, Sierra Gem, Springcrest, Summer Flame
+Available Stone Fruit: It is hard to keep up with the bounty this season: Apricots (Patterson and Westley), Nectarines (Diamond Ray, Sparkling May, Sparkling June), Peaches (Yellow, Babcock Blush “White”, Flavorcrest, Galaxy UFO “White”, Red Top Earirich, Sierra Gem, Springcrest, Summer Flame), and Royal White Rainier Cherries.

-No reservations necessary.
+No reservations are necessary.
 Beat the heat & come early!
-Open at 8 am to 3 pm
+Open 8 am to 3 pm on weekends.

 Update hotline 925-634-7712